Index of Repudiated Books: Composition

-Nevertheless, the indexes of the renunciated books were popular and have survived in a large number of folios (manuscripts).
+Nevertheless, the indexes of the renounced books were popular and have survived in a large number of folios (manuscripts).

 The Stoglav Synod of 1551, under pain of excommunication, forbade keeping and reading books of divination, calendar-astronomical and astrological content, translated ones: "Rafli", "Six-winged", "Voronograeus", "Ostromius", "Zodeus", "Almanac", "Stargazers", "Aristotelian", "Aristotelian Gates", etc. The same kind of prohibition is contained in "Domostroy," where some of the books named are listed in common with various superstitions and divinations.

 In spite of this, the Aristotelian Gates ("Secret Secretorum") and the Sixfold were fully or partially included in manuscripts of ecclesiastical content.
 The renegade divination literature was of interest to Ivan the Terrible.

 Evidence of the interest in indexes and their relevance is the appearance of the first printed text of the index in the Moscow edition of the Kirill Book of 1644.